RRD Facility Spotlight: RRD Packaging Solutions – Durham

 To get a little more specific, I think it makes sense to drive some attention to our specialty equipment — and we have a rarely seen full complement of it.
 This machinery enables us to create truly unique, high-grade packaging through the application of extraordinary embellishments.

-Our eight and 12-color UV presses have multiple coaters, which provides us a lot of range and efficiency when it comes to applying varnishes and other unique coatings (e.g., soft touch, glitter, lamination, holographic effects, foil).
-We’re also set up to provide embossing, high-end foil stamping, foil cutting, die stamping as well as foil board for our folding carton clients.
+Our eight and 12-color UV presses have multiple coaters, which provides great range and efficiency when it comes to applying varnishes and other unique coatings (e.g., spot and reticulating, soft touch, and metallics).
+We’re also set up to provide embossing, high-end foil stamping, and die cutting as well as production of foil board for our folding carton clients.
 I should also mention we also have a blister coating press on-site.

 Again, this is an impressive roster of equipment that you’ll be hard pressed to find elsewhere under one roof.